GetsuDer/CpuAsmDisasmModels/README.md

 #### Other stack operations
-    push REGISTER_NAME - take value from register and push it into stack push VALUE - take value VALUE and push it into stack pop REGISTER_NAME - pop value from stack and put it into register pop - pop value from stack
+    push REGISTER_NAME - take value from register and push it into stack push VALUE - take value VALUE and push it into stack push [ADDRESS] - push into stack value from memory on address ADDRESS push [REGISTER_NAME] - push into stack value from memory address in register REGISTER_NAME pop REGISTER_NAME - pop value from stack and put it into register pop - pop value from stack
+    pop [ADDRESS] - pop value from stack and put it into memory on address ADDRESS pop [REGISTER] - pop value from stack and put it into memory on address in register REGISTER_NAME
 #### CPU operations
     hlt - stop working
 #### JMP operations